-Mistakes in the process of selling your home can be costly.
+The goal is to sell your house fast, but not at the expense of making mistakes.
+The entire process of selling your home can be costly, if not done correctly.
 But by learning from past mistakes, you’ll ensure a more successful sale.
 The best way to avoid these pitfalls is to work with a professional cash home buyer like David Buys Houses.
 Selling a house is no easy task, and making mistakes can cost you in the long run.
-To make this process as simple and stress-free as possible, we buy houses throughout Arkansas.
+So to make this process as stress-free and straightforward as possible, we buy houses throughout Arkansas.

 1. Putting too high of an asking price

-Take your time researching the market to avoid second-guessing and possible abandoning their sale, but instead take necessary precautions for a quick course correction.
-Even with the best research, sometimes you have to conclude that your price is too high.
-As revealed in the Zillow Group Consumer Housing Trends Report, 60% of sellers change their price at least once.
-The most important thing to do is recognize quickly that your home isn’t selling.
+Take your time researching the market to avoid second-guessing and possibly abandoning their sale, but instead, take necessary precautions for a quick course correction.
+Unfortunately, even with the best research, sometimes you have to conclude that your price is too high.
+As revealed in the Zillow Group Consumer Housing Trends Report, 60% of sellers change their prices at least once.
+So the most important thing to do is recognize quickly that your home isn’t selling.
 After that, accurately set a new price and market it in unexpected ways if you want more interest.

 2. Not getting a professional home inspection

-Buyers normally ask for this inspection to have peace of mind by having an unbiased third party identify potential problems in advance.
-The most important aspect is knowing the true condition of your property so that you don’t have buyer’s remorse down the road when something major needs repair/replacement.
+Buyers typically ask for this inspection to have peace of mind by having an unbiased third party identify potential problems in advance.
+The most important aspect is knowing the proper condition of your property so that you don’t have buyer’s remorse down the road when something significant needs repair/replacement.
 This way, your buyers will know what to expect at closing time.

 3. Getting your home appraised too low

 The appraisal process can be confusing.
-It’s important to know the effect of low appraisals on your home selling timeline and what you should do if this happens to you.
+Therefore, it’s essential to know the effect of low appraisals on your home selling timeline and what you should do if this happens to you.
 If a house sells for less than its appraised value, it isn’t uncommon for buyers or sellers who are unhappy with the outcome to blame an “over-inflated” appraisal as one possible culprit.
-But in reality, many factors could lead to a low valuation: inaccurate comparable sales data (if insufficiently researched), outdated information about recent market shifts, etc. So before blaming the appraisal company solely when things don’t go your way during negotiations – take some time first and ensure that all of these other issues have been addressed by conducting.
+But in reality, many factors could lead to a low valuation: inaccurate comparable sales data (insufficiently researched), outdated information about recent market shifts, etc. So before blaming the appraisal company solely when things don’t go your way during negotiations – take some time first and ensure that all of these other issues have been taken care of first.

-4. Trusting sites like Zillow could give you false information about your house.
+4. Trusting sites like Zillow could give you false pricing on your house.

 Zillow isn’t the most accurate tool for estimating a home’s value because they only consider recent sales in your area, what you owe on the house, and how many bedrooms it has.
-Zillow is only good to get an idea of where you stand with your estimated market value compared to other homes around you that have recently sold.
-But if there haven’t been any new listings lately or anyone else selling their property at all – then this will give false information about its worth in comparison to similar properties.
-If the home is more than five years old without upgrades (or significant renovations) since 2011, Zillow may not be effective when estimating its true value based on local data.
+So Zillow is only reasonable to get an idea of where you stand with your estimated market value compared to other homes around you that have recently sold.
+But suppose there haven’t been any new listings lately or anyone else selling their property at all.
+In that case, this will give false information about its worth in comparison to similar properties.
+Also, if the home is more than five years old without upgrades (or significant renovations) since 2011, Zillow may not be effective when estimating its actual value based on local data.

 5. Thinking you can sell your house without repairs or improvements.

 Trying to sell a house for the market price without any repairs or improvements is doomed for failure.
-This is especially true in the current market, where there are so many buyers with cash and credit who don’t have to rely on traditional financing or a mortgage.
+It’s especially true in the current market, where so many buyers with cash and credit don’t have to rely on traditional financing or a mortgage.
 Attempting to sell your house fast without making any repairs or upgrades will only set you up for disappointment because even if it does sell quickly, you’ll most likely be selling it at below-market value.”